WhatsApp FAQs

 📅 Day 1: Drive to Sankri | Distance: ~200 km | Time: 7–8 hrs | Altitude: 1,950 m

-• Prepare gear and acclimatize.
+• Overnight stay in guesthouse; prepare trekking gear and acclimatize.

 📅 Day 2: Drive to Gangad – Trek to Seema | Distance: 10 km | Time: 4–5 hrs | Altitude: 2,500 m

-• Overnight in tents.
+• Overnight stay in tents at Seema campsite.

 📅 Day 3: Trek from Seema to Rainbasera | Distance: 8 km | Time: 5–6 hrs | Altitude: 3,200 m